 Please visit our article on Muslim marriages in Singapore for more information on the in-person process of registering and solemnising a Muslim marriage.

 Does Virtual Solemnisation Apply to Catholic Marriages as Well?

 The Catholic Church will not be carrying out virtual solemnisations, citing the “importance of the physical interaction of the persons celebrating our sacraments”.

 Couples who want the Catholic Church to solemnise their marriages will have to do so in person after the circuit breaker measures end on 1 June 2020.
 Social distancing measures will be observed during the solemnisation.

 For example, only the essential people such as the couple, two witnesses, and the priest, will be allowed to be present at the ceremony.

-As the world battles COVID-19 for at least another few months, you may not be able to wait until the global pandemic ends before getting married.
-In the meantime, the implemented virtual arrangements for couples to tie the knot online should help you complete your marriage while still complying with social distancing rules.
+As the world battles COVID-19, you may not be able to wait until the pandemic ends before getting married.
+In the meantime, the implemented virtual arrangements for couples to tie the knot online should help you complete your marriage while still complying with safe distancing rules.